Bianchi bikes is a brand that dates back to 1885. Founded in Italy, its headquarters and culture has remained rooted in its homeland.

 If the Oltre range is out of reach, then the Aria is the alternative.
 Design cues from theAquila time trial bike are still present, including an aero fork plus integrated seatpost clamp.

-Models start at £2,250 with Campagnolo Centaur, or £2,300 with Shimano 105.
-The Aria is available in a 'Triathlon' build, with short reach Vision Team Mini TT Clip-On TT bars in 170mm length.
+Like the Oltre, the Aria can be purchased with rim or disc brakes.
+It's also available in a 'Triathlon' build, with short reachVision Team Mini TT Clip-On TT bars in 170mm length.

-Bianchi Sempre Pro (race)
+Bianchi Sempre Pro

 For those seeking Bianchi performance with agressive geometry, at a more wallet-friendly price point, the Sempre Pro rounds off the race range.